 Prior to private practice, Greg served as associate general regulatory counsel for Public Service Enterprise Group (PSEG), where he represented PSEG's operating companies in regulatory matters before the New Jersey Board of Public Utilities, the Federal Energy Regulatory Commission, other state utility commissions, and in state and federal courts.
 Earlier in his career, Greg was managing attorney – electric for the New Jersey Division of Ratepayer Advocate, where he represented utility customers in matters before regulatory agencies and courts.
 In that capacity, Greg played an active role in the transformation of the PJM Interconnection from a power pool to an independent system operator.
 Before that, Greg was a deputy attorney general of New Jersey, where he represented the Board of Public Utilities and Department of Environmental Protection in utility and solid waste industry matters.

 Greg has been ranked by Chambers & Partners USA and has also been elected to The Best Lawyers in America.
-He was selected by Best Lawyers as its central New Jersey Lawyer of the Year for Energy Law in 2019 and 2021.
+He was selected by Best Lawyers as a New Jersey Lawyer of the Year for Energy Law in 2019 and 2021.

 Greg earned his bachelor’s degree from Oberlin College.
 Greg earned his law degree from Rutgers University School of Law - Newark.